ICAEW.com works better with JavaScript enabled.

 Access to our exclusive resources is for specific groups of students, subscribers, users and members.

 To be entitled to the Micro-entities Regime an entity must meet the criteria as set out in law.
-The Financial Reporting Faculty guides you through the key steps.
+This page guides you through the key steps.

-The Companies Act 2006 (CA 2006) sets out the criteria to determine whether an entity can take advantage of the Micro-entities Regime when preparing their annual reports and accounts.
+The Companies Act 2006 (CA 2006) sets out the criteria to determine whether an entity can take advantage of the Micro-entities Regime when preparing its annual report and accounts.
 An entity excluded from the small companies regime cannot be treated as a micro-entity.
 In addition, certain entities may be excluded from the Micro-entities Regime because of their nature, size or group considerations.

-A company that is entitled to and choosing to apply the Micro-entities Regime must apply FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.
+A company that is entitled to and that chooses to apply the Micro-entities Regime must apply FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.
 As for a small company, a micro-entity will be eligible for a number of filing options.

 Key steps to determine whether a company is entitled to the micro-entities regime